thedep2/decider/docs/event_pattern.md

 - **CQRS**: Commands produce events, which are then used to update the write model

 Together, these patterns provide a robust foundation for building a maintainable and scalable application.

+## Framework Implementation

+The project has implemented a framework to support the Event pattern:

+- **Event Interface**: A marker interface that all events must implement
+- **CommandHandler**: Orchestrates the process of handling a command, applying the decider to produce events, evolving the state, and saving the result
+- **Decider**: Produces events based on the current state and the command
+- **Evolve**: Applies events to the current state to produce a new state

+For a detailed explanation of the framework implementation, see [Decider Framework](decider_framework.md).